tatinzzz/Final-Task-2/README.md

 # Final-Task-2

-This portfolio demonstrates my understanding of MySQL database creation using a simplified student assignment submission system.
+This task demonstrates my understanding of MySQL database creation using a simplified student assignment submission system.
 It goes over how to create tables that show students, assignments, and their contributions step-by-step.
 In order to create a completely effective relational schema, this exercise uses data types, relationships, and constraints such as primary keys, foreign keys, and composite keys.

 ## 1. Create the student table:
 - Define username as a VARCHAR(50)